The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Well, there’s more to life than slavery to illusions.

-And so, knowing all of this, and yet stubbornly continuing to believe in cigarettes more than you believe in Christ, is a sin.
+And so, knowing all of this, and yet continuing to believe in tobacco more than you believe in Christ, is a big mistake.

 How often were you criticized and humiliated as a child by your parents?
 How often did you then condemn yourself for being worthless and inadequate?
-And how often do you reach for a cigarette out of unconscious anger as a secret wish to carry out that condemnation?
+And how often do you reach for tobacco out of unconscious anger as a secret wish to carry out that condemnation?

 1.